 During clinical trials, the medication was famously used to treat former President Jimmy Carter, who two years ago announced he had cancer in his brain and liver and said his fate was “in the hands of God, whom I worship.”
 Four months later, his cancer was gone.

 Skinner has seen similar results.
 She’s back at work and makes a point of swimming and playing tennis.
 “I’m running around like a maniac.
 I’m out gardening right now,” she says.
 “I know what a gift is, and I know the gift of life." —Mindy Fetterman

 Two years ago the FDA approved scalp-cooling caps, which help breast cancer patients keep their hair during chemotherapy.
-Now one such device, the DigniCap, has also been approved for patients with other solid-tumor cancers.
+Now one such device, the DigniCap, has also been cleared for patients with other solid-tumor cancers.
 That could help nearly 800,000 Americans avoid chemo-related hair loss.
 Why it’s key: One in 12 women with breast cancer avoid potentially lifesaving treatment for fear of going bald.
 Says patient Lauren Jones of the Paxman Scalp Cooler device: “It’s liberating.” —Sari Harrar